mikem2m/Fake-Reddit/README.md

 **How the app stores user information:**

-The Fake-Reddit is currently relying on the Django-admin to store and retrive the following informations:
+The Fake-Reddit is currently relying on the Django-admin interface to store and retrive the following informations:
 1. Registered User
 2. Posts
 3. Sub-reddits / Groups